 Warning: The section about Stephen Paddock and the Las Vegas shooting contains graphic material.

 In my teens horror films would show children being afraid but not children being mutilated, like 5-year old Georgie in It (2017) by Andy Muschietti.
 Pushing the envelope.
 I try hard but I can’t think of a horror classic depicting such “child gore.”
 If you know of examples, please let me know.

 [Some critics have negatively reviewed the film, which would not be scary enough for them.
 I don’t really know what a scary movie is because I haven’t seen any since I was fifteen years old or something like that+++.
 But I have kept watching horror movies once in a while and I’m surprised none of these critics seem to notice that child gore – a child being dismembered on the screen – is something unusual.
 (I haven’t read all critics, though, so again let me know.)]

 +++[I know my joke, the underlying assumption that if the film doesn’t scare the critics some other films must scare them, is rather flat.
-Of course, what they mean is that a film will scare or will not scare your girlfriend, as you must select a film that will scare her to watch with her in order to put her in the right emotional state.
-But they can’t say it like that given our culture’s etiquette.]
+Of course, what they mean is that a film will or will not scare your girlfriend, as you must select a film that will scare her to watch with her in order to put her in the right emotional state.]

 When U.S. wanted a Canal and Colombia refused their conditions, U.S. created Panama from a Colombian province with the help of a few local politicos who called themselves nationalists.
 Think of it for a moment: Panamanian nationalists… Sardines and the Shark.